Is buying a derelict property a good idea?

 Local councils and estate agents will have a list of empty properties and auction houses are another good source of information for derelict properties.
 You may also discover land for sale that has a derelict property still standing.
 Finding out the ownership of a property can be done through the Land Registry.
 You can conduct a Land Registry search for a very small fee.

 The local council will usually have a designated person who deals with abandoned or derelict properties and who has the remit of trying to get vacant properties back into use.
 This can be another good source of information for finding abandoned or derelict homes.
+Visiting a local property auction is always a good idea to find unusual or completely derelict properties for sale at lower prices.

 Location is very important when buying any property and if you want to resell at a profit it is important to consider local schools, amenities and infrastructure.
 Also make sure that there is planning permission for the work that is needed.
 If you are considering buying a derelict property, a full structural survey is essential.
 There could be problems with subsidence or other major faults that are not immediately obvious.